Snow Removal

 The municipality oversees clearing around 10% of public pathways, leaving the rest of sidewalk clearing to the residents.

 As a property owner, it is your job to clear sidewalks adjacent to your home clear of snow within the allotted time outlined by your municipality (ex.
-Calgary sidewalks must be cleared within 24 hours from the snowfall, Chestermere requires they be cleared in 48 from the snowfall).
+Calgary sidewalks must be cleared within 24 hours from the snowfall, Chestermere requires they be cleared within 48 hours from the snowfall).
 When clearing snow, be sure to store snow on your own property (not on public property such as a road).
 Failure to do so can result in fines.

 You can find more information on bylaws relating to snow and ice in your municipality below: